jylhakos/InternetOfThings/REST/README.md

     {<FIELD>: "<CHARACTERS>"},
 }

-**HTTP**
+## HTTP

-We need to use GET verb to request to retrieve the resource.
+The application uses GET verb to request to retrieve a resource.

 **GET**